TRAIL RUNNING ON THE SUPERIOR HIKING TRAIL

 Pocket maps of the trail are available as a six-map set.
 (Maps may be purchased individually only at our Trail Information Center in Two Harbors.)
 These maps show topography and include an elevation profile to help you plan your route.

 - Trailhead signs give basic mileage information including distances to campsites and the next trailhead.

-- The entire trail is marked with blue paint blazes or SHT logo signs.
-In areas that are blazed a turn in the trail is marked by two blue paint blazes with the higher blaze indicating the direction the trail turns.
-White paint blazes mark spur trails to and from the main SHT or to overlooks.
-If you pay attention to the blazes and signs you should have no difficulty staying on the trail.
+- The entire SHT is marked with blue paint blazes or SHT logo signs.
+A turn in the trail is marked by two blue paint blazes, with the higher blaze indicating the direction the trail turns.
+White paint blazes mark spur trails to and from the main SHT, to overlooks, or spur trails that form a loop where you can start and stop in the same place.
+(Note that we did not say, “….where you can run in circles.”)
+If you pay attention to the blazes and signs you should have no difficulty staying on the Trail.

-- The trail goes across over 60 parcels of private land, and many of these properties are not marked as private land.
+- The trail goes across over 60 parcels of private land; many of these properties are not marked as private land.
 Respect private landowners’ rights by staying on the trail.

 If you are organizing or hosting a trail race, please use our Trail Use Notification Form to let us know your plans.
 Please note a certificate of liability insurance is required.
 Download the form here